A man faked his own death to avoid being prosecuted for raping his stepdaughter, authorities say

 When law enforcement arrived at his RV, he initially refused to give his name, authorities said.
 But they identified him based on his tattoos: a machete, a scorpion, compass and "Isiah 6.7," a reference to a Bible verse that reads, "The seraph touched my mouth with it and said: 'Now that this has touched your lips, your guilt has departed and your sin is blotted out.'"

-At that point, said Inspector Jeremy Stilwell of the U.S. Marshal Service, "he decided to come forward and say he's Jacob Scott."
+At that point, said Inspector Jeremy Stilwell of the US Marshal Service, "he decided to come forward and say he's Jacob Scott."

 Authorities soon called the victim's mother to tell her of his arrest.
 In an interview with the Sun Herald, she said her daughter cried after hearing the news.